 The University has implemented an enterprise-wide document imaging program which features ImageNow software.
-Current users are the Office of Admissions and Records, Student Financial Aid, Disbursements, Bursars Office, Human Resources and academic advisors.
+Current users are the Office of Admissions, Registrar Office, Information Technology Services, Student Financial Aid, Disbursements, Bursars Office, Human Resources, University Housing, Morris University Center Administration Office, and academic advisors.
 Imaging advantages, limitations and questions are listed below.
 If your unit would like to be a part of the document imaging program, contact Records Management for further details.

 For inactive records, Records Management has a solution.
-The staff has the ability to scan your records to CDs.
+The staff has the ability to scan your records to ImageNow, CDs, external hard drives and servers.

 - The enterprise-wide document imaging program's goals are: